jcapoduri/C2Si-bluefeather/README.md

 * JQuery
 * Underscore

-All is compiled with Lumbar (http://walmartlabs.github.com/lumbar/)
+All is compiled with Grunt (https://github.com/gruntjs/grunt)